mercwar/AVIS-AI-INI-DIR-MK-SCAN/README.md

            |            └-- KB\
            |
            └-- OUTPUT\
+                  └-- SOURCE_MERGE.TXT   ← NEW
 ```

 ---

-## **11. Why This Project Exists**
+# 11. Why This Project Exists

-This scanner is a **teaching tool** and a **practical tool**.
+The scanner is both **practical** and **educational**.

-It shows:
+It demonstrates:

-- how AI can generate project structures
+- AI‑generated project structures
-- how configuration files can control automation
+- configuration‑driven automation
-- how developers can offload repetitive tasks to AI
+- reproducible environments
+- deterministic directory creation
-- how simple formats (INI) can drive complex workflows
+- simple formats powering complex workflows

 ---

-## **12. Conclusion**
+# 12. Conclusion

-The **AVIS Project Scanner** is a bridge between:
+The **AVIS Project Scanner v2.0** is a bridge between:

 - human developers
 - AI assistants
 - reproducible project structures

-It is simple, explicit, and powerful — and it gives programmers a way to use **free AI tools** to generate entire project layouts with a single command.
+- full‑project source exports

+It is explicit, deterministic, and powerful.

 > *“If you see a directory that doesn’t belong, check the INI first.”*
 — **CVBGOD**

 ---

-### 🛡️ **COPYRIGHT NOTICE**
+# 🛡️ COPYRIGHT NOTICE

 © 2026 CVBGOD / Mercwar / Robo‑Knight Universe
 All Rights Reserved.

-This repository, its modules, naming conventions, AVIS law,
-and the Robo‑Knight / CVBGOD universe are original works
-created and owned by the repository author.

 Unauthorized copying, redistribution, or derivative works
 are prohibited without explicit permission.

 ---